long-term research agenda

 Aiming at enhancing wind energy reseach eawe fell back on the collective knowledge of its members to work out a long-term research agenda, available here as an open access publication within the journal Wind Energy Science.

 Driven by problems and curiosity, addressing basic research and fundamental knowledge, the authors sincerely hope that it will spur an intensive discussion worldwide within the wind energy community.
 The former discussion forum to encourage readers to agree or disagree, propose modifications and missing topics, and to challenge each other with good arguments is meanwhile closed.
 Please from now on share your views by writing to firstname.lastname@example.org.

 eawe jointly organized workshops in cooperation with the Hanse-Wissenschaftskolleg (Institute for Advanced Study, HWK) in Delmenhorst, Germany to prepare the agenda.

 For exploring future challenges and shifting boundaries in science and technology, the members of eawe have defined eleven ambitious R&D focus areas for the period 2016 - 2025.

-Feel free to share your views and join the discussion forum to shape the future of wind energy research:
+Feel free to share your views and write to email@example.com to shape the future of wind energy research:

 - Materials and Structures